ShubhamSingh-9/Tableau/README.md

 # Tableau

-.
-Tableau is a BI Software and it is used for Data Visualization.
+Tableau is a BI Software and it is used for Data Visualization.</n>
-.
 Many firms now use Microsoft Power BI but Tableau is still sued on major sectors.

 1) Story Posted at https://public.tableau.com/shared/4C6JKNYK4?:display_count=n&:origin=viz_share_link